mpv-player/mpv/DOCS/man/en/options.rst

     rendering text subtitles.
 The syntax of the file is exactly like the ``[V4 Styles]`` / ``[V4+ Styles]`` section of SSA/ASS.

+--ass-style-override=<yes|no>
+    Control whether user style overrides should be applied.

+    :yes: Apply all the ``--ass-*`` style override options.
+Changing the default for any of these options can lead to incorrect subtitle rendering.
+          (Default.)
+    :no:  Render subtitles as forced by subtitle scripts.

 --ass-top-margin=<value>
     Adds a black band at the top of the frame.
 The SSA/ASS renderer can place toptitles there (with ``--ass-use-margins``).